savchenko/windows10/README.md

 > Note: There is no Group Policy to turn off the Malicious Software Reporting Tool diagnostic data.

 Even then, registry "tweaks" are taken from Microsoft documentation for the specific build version.

-## Rationale
-One might ask, &mdash; _"Why to bother with MS product while there are better \*nix-based operating systems?"_<br />
-At present, main considerations are:
-* Ability to use [well-tested FDE](https://docs.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-countermeasures) that it tied to TPM _and_ user-supplied secret.
-While it is possible to implement something similar via `keyscript` in `/etc/crypttab`, such ~bodging~ hacking is not a default modus operandi of LUKS.

-    Although there is `clevis`, _"TPM in conjunction with user password"_ and additional backup keys with automatic roll-over after kernel upgrades are not supported by any major Linux distribution as in Q1 2020.
-* Commercial-grade Type-1 hypervisor.
-* Application firewall with the [WFP layer](https://docs.microsoft.com/en-us/windows/win32/fwp/windows-filtering-platform-start-page) that allows building additional rules on top of the same engine.
-Usable GUIs to manage WFP and CLI for the Windows Firewall itself.
-* Handy software that is not available under Linux or \*BSD.
-* Good hardware support.

-## Modes of operation
-This guide accomodates two posible use models:
-1. Main Windows installation has only whitelisted access to the bare necessary domains:
-	- OSCP
-	- Updates
-	- NTP
-	- Local network SMB mounts
-2. Main installation has unrestricted access to the Internet apart from:
-	- Known "MS Spynet / Advert-net" domains and IP ranges
-	- Malware and advertisement domains

 ## Known limitations
-1. Cortana is limited to the Start menu search.
+- Cortana is limited to the Start menu search.
+	- It is included in the "Services list"
-1. No access to the microphone, camera and Bluetooth by default
+- No access to the microphone, camera and Bluetooth by default
-1. Ability to log-in via "Microsoft account" is disabled.
+- Ability to log-in via "Microsoft account" is disabled.
-1. Windows search is not allowed to send queries back to MS/Bing.
+- Windows search is not allowed to send queries back to MS/Bing.
-1. Disabled "Network Connectivity Probe" (NCSI).
+- Disabled "Network Connectivity Probe" (NCSI).
-1. AppX packages are severely limited in what they can access.
+- AppX packages are severely limited in what they can access.
-1. "Activity feed" is disabled.
+- "Activity feed" is disabled.
-1. ipv6 is disabled by default.
+- ipv6 is disabled by default.
-1. "Microsoft store" is disabled.
+- "Microsoft store" is disabled.
-1. "Application Compatibility" is disabled.
+- "Application Compatibility" is disabled.
-1. "Game DVR" and "XBox" are disabled.
+- "Game DVR" and "XBox" are disabled.

 Whenever step is unique to either of the categories, it is labeled as such and explanation is provided.

-## First steps
+# Before installation
 1. Recognize that you are dealing with the closed-source, SaaS-like operating system.
 To give an idea about the "Microsoft world", this is enabled by default: